 If you are applying under the IP Act you can ignore these questions.

-If you are applying under the RTI Act you must answer them, either yes or no. If you are seeking access for the use or benefit of another person, company or body then you must specify this at question 3-4.
-For example, a parent applying for information about a school which they intend to provide to the Parents & Citizens Association.
+If you are applying under the RTI Act you must answer them, either yes or no. If you are seeking access for the use or benefit of another person, company, or body then you must specify this at questions 3-4.
+For example, a parent applying for information about a school which they intend to provide to the Parents & Citizens Association would tick yes at question 3 and write the name of the P&C at question 4.

 Question 5: Agency?

-Name the Queensland government agency or Minister you are applying to in this section (for example, Queensland Police Service, your local council, Royal Brisbane and Women’s Hospital).
+Write the name of the Queensland government agency or Minister you are applying to in this section (for example, Queensland Police Service, your local council, Metro North Hospital and Health Service).

-If you want to apply to more than one agency you must complete a separate application form for each agency.
+If you want to apply to more than one agency you must fill out a separate application form for each agency.

 Question 6: Which documents?